LKHennessy/Tropes-and-Memes-links/README.md

 # Tropes-and-Memes-links
-Further reading from my Adelaide.rb meetup talk in September
+Further reading from "Tropes, Memes and Learning to Code" from the Adelaide.rb meetup in September.